dcthomson/mkvdts2ac3.py/README.md

   --ffmpegpath DIRECTORY
                         Path of ffmpeg
-  -i, --initial         New AC3 track will be first in the file -k, --keepdts         Keep external DTS track (implies '-n') --md5                 check md5 of files before removing the original if
+  -i, --initial         New AC3 track will be first in the file -k, --keep-dts        Keep external DTS track (implies '-n') --md5                 check md5 of files before removing the original if
                         destination directory is on a different device than the original file
   --mp4                 create output in mp4 format
   --mkvtoolnixpath DIRECTORY
-                        Path of mkvextract, mkvinfo and mkvmerge -n, --nodts           Do not retain the DTS track --new                 Do not copy over original.
-Create new adjacent file -o, --overwrite       Overwrite file if already there.
-This only applies if destdir or sabdestdir is set -r, --recursive       Recursively descend into directories
+                        Path of mkvextract, mkvinfo and mkvmerge -n, --no-dts          Do not retain the DTS track --new                 Do not copy over original.
+Create new adjacent file --no-subtitles        Remove subtitles
+  -o, --overwrite       Overwrite file if already there.
+This only applies if
+                        destdir or sabdestdir is set -r, --recursive       Recursively descend into directories